Mayhurst: Architecture

-On the interior, the broad central hall is divided at midpoint by a graceful elliptical arch which rests at either side on piers alluding to the Doric order in detail.
-The stair which ascends along the east wall of the hall and curves at the beginning and end of each flight, develops exceptional rhythm of design due to the repetition of the octagonal-shaped and turned balusters, two to a tread.
+On the interior, the broad central hall is divided at midpoint by an elliptical arch which rests at either side on piers alluding to the Doric order in detail.
+The stair which ascends along the east wall of the hall and curves at the beginning and end of each flight, develops a rhythm of design due to the repetition of the octagonal-shaped and turned balusters, two to a tread.
 In addition, the scrolled, uncarved brackets on the step ends and the fascia board on the landings increase the activity of the design, making the stairway the finest single piece of woodwork in the house.

 Two rooms flank the hall on both sides and offer a calm contrast to the stair by featuring broad, flat window and door framings as well as black marble mantels with arched openings and subtle curving lines in the shelf.
 The southeast room has been partitioned into several smaller rooms, including a kitchen.
 Although most doors have a pair of small rectangular panels below the lock rail with two tall ones above, variations occur with the lower panels being octagonal while the upper panels have arched tops.

 An old structure to the rear appears to date from the first quarter of the nineteenth century due to some remaining architrave door framings and doors, the brick noggin walls, and the 6'-10" wide fireplaces on both ends of the two-story, hipped roof building.
 This house is believed to be the original Howard dwelling.